 Department of Architecture in CETA

-- the foundation of a challenging architectural education
+- a thorough and challenging architectural education;

 Mission of the Department of Architecture

 The Department of Architecture is a diverse community of practitioners, teachers, and students dedicated to educating future architectural professionals and growing the knowledge base of the profession.
 Our commitment is to engage architecture in its civic, social, and professional realms for the ultimate benefit of the built environment and those who use it.

 Follow Us On InstagramGet an inside look at the department of architecture on Instagram.

 Annual Sukkah Build for Sukkot

 In collaboration with University of Hartford Hillel, every year around the Jewish autumn harvest holiday Sukkot, our architecture students donate their time to build a community structure in front of GSU called a sukkah.
 This is a student-run project that kicks off a week-long celebration with Hillel.
 The Freedom by Design group of the UHart AIAS organization promotes the event to encourage volunteers.
 Each year, the sukkah is open to all to enjoy the unique space built by our students and join Hillel for community events throughout the holiday.

 In fall 2019, the design was created by master of architecture student Bryan Hurlburt M’20.
 All efforts were under the guidance of Ted Sawruk, Associate Professor Architecture at the University.